ICS Distinguished Service Award is postponed for one year and will be awarded in 2024.

-The INFORMS Computing Society (ICS) invites nominations for its 2021 Distinguished Service Award.
-The ICS Distinguished Service Award (previously named the Harvey J. Greenberg Award for Service) is given to an individual in recognition of their impact on the INFORMS Computing Society (ICS).
+The INFORMS Computing Society (ICS) invites nominations for its 2023 Distinguished Service Award.
+The ICS Distinguished Service Award is given to an individual in recognition of their impact on the INFORMS Computing Society (ICS).
 The Award is intended to be a "lifetime achievement" award.
 It is given at most once every two years.
-The award will be presented at the ICS Business Meeting (hybrid format) during the 2021 INFORMS Annual Meeting in Anaheim, October 24-27, 2021.
+The award will be presented at the ICS Business Meeting during the 2023 INFORMS Annual Meeting in Phoenix, October 15-18, 2023.
 If attending in person, the winner is expected to make his/her own travel arrangements to the INFORMS meeting.
-For more details on this award, see https://connect.informs.org/computing/awards/ics-service-award
+For more details on this award, see

 A candidate nominated for the award must satisfy the following criteria: